baraamallah/HARMUN_TRACKER/README.md

 *   **Navigation**:
     *   If you are logged in as the owner, a "Superior Admin" link will appear in the sidebar on the main dashboard.
     *   Alternatively, navigate directly to `/superior-admin` in your browser.
-*   **Functionality**: This panel is for system-wide controls, currently with placeholders.
+*   **Functionality**:
+    *   Manage system-wide lists of Schools and Committees.
+    *   Manage administrator accounts (grant/revoke admin privileges for existing Firebase Authentication users by providing their Auth UID).
+    *   Links to other control panels (e.g., System Settings - currently placeholders).

 ### Public View (`/public`)